sohang05/Data-Analytics-Projects/Customer Segmentation/SQL.md

 2015|	470532.51	|61618.6|
 2014|	484247.5	|49543.97|

-*Year 2017 and 2016 are the most profitable years while 2014 is the least profitable*
+*Year 2017 and 2016 are the most profitable years, while 2014 and February month has been the least profitable year and month*

 ![page5 (2)](https://github.com/sohang05/Portfolio-Projects/assets/73344291/c053f34a-da17-44bf-a036-ea9485459aed)
 ![page5 (3)](https://github.com/sohang05/Portfolio-Projects/assets/73344291/4f97830c-d1a2-470d-9b42-8331a3908f5b)